 4. Then click on the Run Tests button to begin the tests.

-5. This will run the uTorrent setup guide, and once it is completed, you will find the results of the tests under each section.
+5. It will run the uTorrent setup guide, and once it is completed, you will find the results of the criteria under each section.

-One of the main reasons why the uTorrent connecting to peers error occurs is because of your system or network firewall.
+One of the main reasons the uTorrent connecting to peer error occurs is your system or network firewall.

-In order to work properly, Torrent clients require to open network ports.
+To work correctly, Torrent clients require to open network ports.
 So it can allow incoming and outgoing traffic.
 However, if the ports are blocked, you will not be able to download torrent files.

 Hence to fix it, you will need to setup port forwarding to forward traffic to the BitTorrent ports to your PC and vice versa.
 As a result, uTorrent will have a stable connection.

 In case if your network router has automatic port forwarding options like UPnP and NAT PMP available.
 Then your torrent client can take advanced of these settings to forward bypass firewall restrictions.
 And all your computers to connect with torrent seeders.

 You can check the setting by launching a uTorrent client and going to Options > Preferences.
 Then you will have to ensure that you have enabled UPnP port mapping and enabled NAT-PMP port mapping options.
 Along with that, you also need to make sure that the Enable Windows Firewall exception checkbox is enabled to allow uTorrent connections through your Windows firewall.

 - Also Check: How To Fix Unsupported Video Format?